keystonejs/keystone/docs/guides/initial-data.md

 });
 ```

-There is 2 ways to write the relationship query:
+There is 2 ways to write the query for `to-many` relationships:

 1. _Single Relation syntax_, using the same query as a Single Relationship, but
    instead of picking only the first item found, it will pick _all_ the items